Surrey County Council is consulting on proposed changes to admission arrangements for community and voluntary controlled schools for September 2021.

 - Worplesdon Primary School – reduction in published admission number for Reception from 60 to 57

-- Schools to be included in the assessment of nearest school – in line with Surrey’s policy, the removal of eight schools from the list of schools that will be excluded when assessing each child’s nearest school (St Thomas of Canterbury Catholic Primary School, Guildford; St Anne’s Catholic Primary School – Reigate & Banstead; St Francis Catholic Primary School – Tandridge; St Cuthbert Mayne Catholic Primary School – Waverley; St Edmund’s Catholic Primary School – Waverley; St Polycarp’s Catholic Primary School – Waverley; Charters School – Windsor & Maidenhead; The Wavell School – Hampshire) and which will therefore be included in the nearest school assessment
+- Schools to be included in the assessment of nearest school – in line with Surrey’s policy, the removal of ten schools from the list of schools that will be excluded when assessing each child’s nearest school (St Joseph’s Catholic Primary School – Epsom & Ewell; St Thomas of Canterbury Catholic Primary School, Guildford; St Anne’s Catholic Primary School – Reigate & Banstead; St Joseph’s Catholic Primary School – Reigate & Banstead; St Francis Catholic Primary School – Tandridge; St Cuthbert Mayne Catholic Primary School – Waverley; St Edmund’s Catholic Primary School – Waverley; St Polycarp’s Catholic Primary School – Waverley; Charters School – Windsor & Maidenhead; The Wavell School – Hampshire) and which will therefore be included in the nearest school assessment

 How can I respond to the consultation?

-The consultation on the admission arrangements for community and voluntary controlled schools and the proposed changes will run from Friday 11 October 2019 to Friday 22 November 2019.
+The consultation on the admission arrangements for community and voluntary controlled schools and the proposed changes will run until Wednesday 11 December 2019.
 If you would like to take part please complete an online response form at Surrey Says (www.surreysays.co.uk).
 Alternatively if you would prefer to respond on a paper form, please telephone the Surrey Schools and Childcare Service on 0300 200 1004 to request a copy.
 Please note that only response forms which are fully completed with the respondent’s name and address will be accepted.

 What happens next?